queenisabaer/wishlist/README.md

 ![Screenshot of edit message](/documentation/features/message_edit_log.png)<br>

 -**Delete a wish list**<br>
 As part of the full CRUD functionality, the wish list owner has the ability to delete a wish list.
 This can be achieved from the wish list overview(button with trash can) as well as from the detail page of the wish list.
 The user must confirm that he actually wants to delete the wish list.
 After successful deletion, it is redirected back to the overview page of the wish lists and the corresponding wish list is deleted from the database and the overview.
 If a user attempts to delete a wishlist by inserting the corresponding term into the URL, they will be redirected to the login page and shown a message indicating that they need to log in first to delete a wishlist.
-If they then log in and are not the owner of the wishlist, they will receive a 403 page on their next attempt.
+If they then log in and are not the owner of the wishlist, they will receive a 403 page on their next attempt.<br>

 Screenshot of delete confirmation page<br>
 ![Screenshot of delete confirmation page](/documentation/features/screenshot_delete_wishlist.png)<br>